shivankgoel003/Consulting-Services-Expenditure/README.md

 # Starter folder

 ## Overview
-Welcome to the repository for the research paper titled "Navigating Governance: Unraveling the Impact of Consulting Expenditures on Efficiency and Performance in the City of Toronto."
-This research explores the dynamic relationship between budget allocation, consulting expenditures, and the operational efficiency of the City of Toronto.
+Welcome to the repository for the research paper titled "How Consulting Expenditure reshape the City of Toronto’s Operations?”
+An analysis of the Impact of Consulting Expenditures on City’s
+Efficiency and Performance∗".
+City of Toronto relies heavily on external consultants for its day to day working.
+This research paper explores the  relationship between budget allocation, consulting expenditures, and expenditure type of the City over the period of five years from 2017 to 2021.
+It shall help to better understand the strategic focus and trends of the municipality in different sector and areas within the recent years.

 ## File Structure